-Chair: … (…) [to be appointed by Congress]
+Chair: Principal Delegate of the United Kingdom of Great Britain and Northern Ireland

 Members: open

 Congress took the following procedural decisions on the organization of the session:

 (a) Agreed on the programme of work of the session and on the working hours of the meetings from 9 a.m. to noon and from 2 to 5 p.m.
 CEST,